2025 SEA Games

-The joint bid from the three provinces was awarded the Games on 13 January 2023, after Thailand was confirmed as the host country by the Southeast Asian Games Federation (SEAGF).
-This marks the first time that host cities were selected through a new bidding and election process for the SEA Games.
+The joint bid from the three provinces was awarded hosting rights of the Games on 13 January 2023 after Thailand was confirmed as the host country by the Southeast Asian Games Federation.
+This marked the first time that host cities were selected through a new bidding and election process for the SEA Games.

-The 2025 SEA Games will be the seventh time Thailand has hosted the event, with Bangkok having previously hosted 4 times (1959, 1967, 1975, and 1985) and will be one of the three host cities this time along Chonburi and Songkhla.
-The other two Thai cities who hosted the games are: Chiang Mai hosted the 1995 edition and Nakhon Ratchasima hosted the 2007 edition.
+The 2025 SEA Games also marked the seventh time Thailand hosted the event.
+Co-host city Bangkok previously hosted four times (1959, 1967, 1975, and 1985), Chiang Mai hosted the 1995 edition, and Nakhon Ratchasima hosted the 2007 edition.

+The original co-host Songkhla province was planned to host some events until flooding caused by Cyclone Senyar struck shortly before the Games, resulting in all events that were to be held in Songkhla eventually being relocated to venues in Bangkok and Chonburi.

 Development and preparations

 Host selection

-As per the traditions of the SEA Games, hosting duties are rotated among the member countries of the SEA Games Federation (SEAGF).
-Each member country is assigned a specific year to host the event, but they have the option to withdraw or opt out of hosting in that particular edition.
+Hosting duties are rotated among the member countries of the SEA Games Federation.
+Each member country is assigned a specific year to host the event, but they have the option to withdraw or opt out of hosting for that particular edition.

 2019 disruption

-On 21 July 2017, the Philippine Sports Commission (PSC) announced its decision to withdraw support for the country's hosting of the 2019 SEA Games.
+On the 21st of July in 2017, the Philippine Sports Commission (PSC) announced its decision to withdraw support for the country's hosting of the 2019 SEA Games.
 The government chose to reallocate funds originally intended for the event to support the rehabilitation of Marawi, which had been devastated by the Marawi crisis.
-Additionally, it was later reported that the Philippine Olympic Committee's (POC) insistence on handling all aspects of the hosting—including finances, security, and the organization of the Games, similar to how it managed the 2005 SEA Games—contributed to the PSC's decision to withdraw its support.
+Additionally, it was later reported that the Philippine Olympic Committee's insistence on handling all aspects of the hosting—including finances, security, and the organization of the Games, similar to how it managed the 2005 SEA Games—contributed to the PSC's decision to withdraw its support.

-On 10 August 2017, Charouck Arirachakaran, the Vice President and Secretary General of the National Olympic Committee of Thailand (NOCT), stated that Thai Prime Minister Prayut Chan-o-cha had agreed to a replacement plan for the 2019 SEA Games following the Philippines' withdrawal.
+On the 10th of August in 2017, Charouck Arirachakaran, the Vice President and Secretary General of the National Olympic Committee of Thailand, stated that Thai Prime Minister Prayut Chan-o-cha had agreed to a replacement plan for the 2019 SEA Games following the Philippines' withdrawal.
 The potential host provinces for the event were Chiang Mai, Chonburi, and Songkhla.

-However, six days later, the Philippines, through Philippine Olympic Committee (POC) President Peping Cojuangco, confirmed that it would host the 2019 SEA Games.
+However, six days later, Philippine Olympic Committee President Peping Cojuangco confirmed that it would still host the 2019 SEA Games.
 This decision came after Cojuangco wrote to Philippine President Rodrigo Duterte, appealing for reconsideration of the country's earlier withdrawal.